Cristal Festival Europe: History

-Originally taking place in Méribel, the Cristal Festival (formerly known as the Meribel Ad Festival, created in 2001) moved to Crans Montana in the Swiss Alps, in 2009.

-Since 2004 the Festival has opened up to the world with an increasing number of participants and visitors.
-More than 1000 delegates attended the 2008 edition, with a large number of clients (160).

-In 10 years, the Festival has become an important event for the communication world at the end of the year.
+Originally taking place in Méribel, the festival commenced in 2001.
+It moved to Crans Montana in the Swiss Alps in 2009.
+Since 2004, it has opened up to the world with an increasing number of participants and visitors.
+Over 1,000 delegates attended the 2008 edition, with many clients.
+In 10 years, the event has become an important venue for the communication world in December.

-The ambition of the Festival is to promote advertising creativity, and to showcase a variety of work from the industry by means of a diverse range of creative competitions and through the sharing of knowledge.
-The competitions in December close the creative year and announce the broad tendencies of the coming international Prizes.
+The festival seeks to promote advertising creativity and showcase works from the industry through several competitions and through knowledge-sharing.
+The competitions therein mark the closure of and announce the broad tendencies of the coming international Prizes.

-The Cristal Lab, created since the beginning, is the moment to get an overview of the latest trends and developments in the industry, and is a meeting place for the European and international specialists.
-It consists of debates, Keynote speaker conferences and workshops.
+The Cristal Lab, created from the beginning, is the moment to get an overview of the latest trends and developments in the industry, and is a meeting place for European and international specialists.
+It consists of debates, Keynote speaker conferences, and workshops.
 The Cristal Lab is also a place used for business and creative exchanges.

 Awards

-The Cristal Festival is a 5-day competition where creativity of the advertising world is rewarded & highlighted.
+The Cristal Festival is a 5-day competition where creativity in the advertising world is rewarded & highlighted.
 A President of the Festival is appointed every year.

 Here are some of the previous presidents: